belinda-hawes SCA winner 2023 Strata Community Manager of the Year

 I’m particularly proud of my track record of resolving defects without litigation is a significant differentiator.
 This maintains control over the process and fosters strong client relationships by solving the problem without the huge legal bills and lengthy delays of going down the legal path.

 That’s not to say legal processes don’t have a place.
 In one development with non-compliant cladding, we were able to safeguard the owners’ interests by referring to another court case in a legal letter of demand that succeeded in kick-starting negotiations to have the cladding replaced at the builders’ cost.
-The solicitor’s role was then limited to drafting a settlement deed as we did not need to litigate.
+The solicitor’s role was then limited to drafting a settlement deed, as we did not need to litigate.

 Q: What are your career goals for the next three years?

 I want to continue growing my skills and my contribution to the sector.
-My aim is to step up my accreditation as a Fellow Strata Community Manager and lead a team with an expansive portfolio of complex schemes.
+I aim to step up my accreditation as a Fellow Strata Community Manager and lead a team with an expansive portfolio of complex schemes.
 I also would like an opportunity to contribute as a volunteer on SCA committees.

 Q: What advice would you give someone looking for a career in strata management?